thewaterbear/angular-dropdowns/README.md

 # angular-dropdowns

 Forked from https://github.com/jseppi/angular-dropdowns
--Changed data types to have a simpler implementation.
+Data types have been changed for a simpler implementation.
 Options are an array of strings and the seleceted value is a string.

 ## Usage